 What is a Soft Copy? – Soft Copy Meaning

-Soft copy refers to a piece of document which exists only in digital form.
+Soft copy refers to a piece of document that exists only in digital form.
 Unlike a hard copy, a soft copy can only be accessed through a computer, laptop, or smartphone.
 These are non-tangible documents that can’t be touched or felt.
 You can carry soft copies on any storage device or can transfer them through email.
-Initially, these soft copy documents were considered temporary copies.
+Initially, these soft-copy documents were considered temporary copies.
 However, since the inclusion of digital signatures, soft copy documents can be considered official documents too.
 Digitally signed soft copy documents are as good as manually signed hard copies.
 Some primary soft copy examples are eBooks, e-newspaper, PDF agreements, etc.

 Difference Between Hard Copy And Soft Copy (Hard Copy VS Soft Copy)

 |A hard copy is a physically printed document.